 On a side note

 I recently stumbled upon PassivDom’s website.
 They are a company building 3D-printed closed-cycle houses in Ukraine.
-The low cost of their houses, their ability to collect rain and purify it, their ability to filter waste and their ability to meet their power requirement through solar generation makes them, at least on paper, a perfect match for a Pitcairn.
+The low cost of their houses, their ability to collect rain and purify it, filter waste and generate solar power makes them, at least on paper, a perfect match for those interested in relocating to Pitcairn.